bu-ist/web2cloud-infrastructure/README.md

 CloudFormation service updates will roll back to the latest version in the ECR.
 The only negative to this approach is creating a new landscape which will need to do something like:

+1. Create new template settings files.
+   Create new github branch for new landscape.
-1. Send the template directory to the S3 bucket for usage: ./deploy awsprofile s3bucket landscape
+1. Send the template directory to the S3 bucket for usage: ./deploy awsprofile {s3bucket} {landscape}. s3bucket is from the file buaws-webrouter-main-{landscape}-parameters.json
-2. Run the base-landscape stack: ./create-stack awsprofile base-landscape buaws-webrouter-base-prod
+2. Run the base-landscape stack: ./create-stack.sh awsprofile base-landscape buaws-webrouter-base-{landscape}
-3. Run the iam-landscape stack: ./create-stack awsprofile iam-landscape buaws-webrouter-iam-prod
+3. Run the iam-landscape stack: ./create-stack.sh awsprofile iam-landscape buaws-webrouter-iam-{landscape} --capabilities C APABILITY_IAM
 4. Do the steps to create the WAF
+	a.
+Use console Cloudformation create stack
+        b.
+From s3 https://s3.amazonaws.com/buaws-web2cloud-{prod or nonprod}-us-east-1/aws-waf-security-automations/aws-waf-security-automations.template
+        c.
+Name is buaws-webrouter-{landscape}-waf
+        d.
+CloudFront Access Log Bucket Name from buaws-webrouter-base-{landscape} LogBucketARN (without arn:aws:s3::: part)
+        e. set WAFTriggerAction to count
 5. Do an initial run of the main-landscape stack with the bootstrap image (see settings/buaws-webrouter-main-prod-parameters.json-bootstrap) for an example).
 6. Once that completes and the CodePipeline has run once successfully, Switch the stack back to the normal settings (default:latest) and do an update-stack.
-8. Run the main-landscape to build the ECS cluster, webrouter service, and main CodePipeline: ./create-stack awsprofile main-landscape buaws-webrouter-main-prod
 9. Build the CloudFront stacks for your landscape:

 Note that the only time you need the bootstrap stack is just after you create the base-landscape stack.